Instant Pot Chicken Stock Bone Broth (Paleo, Whole30, Keto)

 I love storing my bone broth in quart mason jars.
 If I’m refrigerating them, I’ll fill the jars all the way to the top.
 If I’m planning on freezing the bone broth, I will fill the jars just below the crook in the neck.
 About 3 cups worth.

 Bone broth will last for at last 1 week in the refrigerator.
 Just check for spoilage.
-It will last for at least 6 months in the freezer.
+If it gets a solidified fat cap at the top of the bone broth, it will last for so long in the fridge.
+A month for sure.

 Watch How To Make Instant Pot Bone Broth Recipe Video